-A 2005 Article in the American Journal of Preventative Medicine reported that 29 percent of people using transit to get to work met their daily requirements for physical activity by walking to work.
-Source: Gateway Gold Line - Purpose and Need
+A 2005 Article in the American Journal of Preventative Medicine reported that 29% of people using transit to get to work met their daily requirements for physical activity by walking to work.

-Community members want safe places to walk and bicycle between the station areas, businesses and neighborhoods.
+Community members want safe places to walk and bicycle between the station areas, businesses, and neighborhoods.
 Many respondents selected the presence of sidewalks as being crucial to a healthy community.
-Providing better pedestrian and bicycle connections will help people get to bascis needs and services, while also providing opportunities to be physically active.
+Providing better pedestrian and bicycle connections will help people get to basic needs and services, while also providing opportunities to be physically active.